 Papel picado is a traditional folk art from Mexico that involves cutting out intricate patterns on colorful tissue paper.
 The technique dates to the colonial period, although the custom of using paper as an element in rituals has prehipanic origins, where it was used as ceremonial and ritual flags which were painted in many colors.
 The tissue paper is then glued to a string in a line to form banners which are used as decorations for important festivities throughout the year.

 Artisans may study for years to learn to make papel picado in its traditional form.
 Originally the paper was laboriously cut with scissors.
-Now up to 50 sheets of tissue paper can be cut at a time, using a hammer and an assortment of chisels of different sizes and shapes.
+Now up to 50 sheets of tissue paper can be cut at a time, using a hammer and an assortment of blades and chisels of different sizes and shapes.
 An infinite variety of patterns and designs are made in papel picado: flowers, birds, lettering, people and animals and lattice-work patterns.
 For Day of the Dead, skulls and skeletons are depicted.

 Pronunciation: pah-pell pee-ka-doh